yg320/secure_inference/README.md

 - **Add the proper file to distortion/arch_utils**
 - **Add the proper line to distortion/arch_utils/factor.py**
 - **distortion extraction line in data**

+## Next Steps:
+- **Knowledge distillation (similar to DeepReDuce) with out bReLU layer and Knapsack algorithm**
+- **Knapsack as a starting point for some iterative algorithm (such as simulated annealing)**
+- **For larger networks, where it takes too much time to extract distortion, we can measure distortion in some middle layer and normalize by the appropriate signal to get a SNR measure, this is already supported, and a PoC has been made**
+- **Iterative Knapsack, where we work on a bunch of layers each time**

 [//]: # (<div align="center">)